mengqingren/IMCBR/README.md

 - python3

 ### Installation
-Clone the github repository into the directory for analyzing the datasets
+Clone the github repository into the directory for analyzing the datasets:

   git clone https://github.com/mengqingren/IMCBR.git

+install the dependences: